-Teeth whitening is a pretty straightforward and pain-free process.
-In fact, there are only two steps and many patients often doze off during the procedure.
-That being said, it helps to know a little about the process and understand what to expect, so here’s a general overview of how most teeth whitening procedures often work.
+Teeth whitening is a straightforward and pain-free process.
+In fact, there are only two steps and many patients doze off during the procedure.
+That being said, it helps to know a little about the process and understand what to expect.
+Here’s a general overview of how most teeth whitening procedures work:

 A prophylactic cleaning is frequently administered to clear away plaque buildup on the surface of teeth and in between them.
 A dental exam is also usually performed alongside the cleaning, during which the teeth and gums are checked for signs of tooth decay, gum disease, and cracks.
 If any of these are present, bleaching may cause irritation.
 Sometimes, these problems must be corrected prior to undergoing a teeth whitening procedure.

 Photos of the teeth are also often taken, and the colour of the teeth is measured using a shade guide in order to provide a benchmark for measuring progress.